holasebas/chatapp-react-native/README.md

     2.2 npm install

     2.3 npm start
+3. open components/profile.js and set line 22 with your own local ip

-3. cd chatapp-react-native
+4. cd chatapp-react-native
-4. npm install
+5. npm install
-5. react-native run-ios
+6. react-native run-ios

 NOTE: if remote JS debuggin is activated, disable it, using cmd + D